Pediatric Dermatology

 Ichthyosis

 This family of rare genetic skin diseases causes dead skin cells to build up instead of shedding.
-The result is dry, scaly, thick skin.
+The result is dry, scaly and thick skin.
 The condition typically appears at birth or during an infant’s first year.
-Over time, it can be disfiguring.
+Over time, it can become disfiguring.

-Children with ichthyosis have skin that blisters or tears open easily, increasing infection risk.
-Because people inherit the disorder, a specialist in genomic medicine can help your family understand the disease and its genetic risks.
+Children with ichthyosis have skin that blisters or tears easily, increasing the risk of infection.
+Since epidermolysis bullosa is an inherited condition, a genomic medicine specialist can help your family understand the disease and assess genetic risks.

 - Prescription topical creams to soften skin and reduce scaling